 Unlike vinyl siding, maintenance for wood is always a must and its frequency depends on the elements in your area, but usually, wood siding must be treated every four to six years.
 One way to maintain wood siding is by using a sealer such as paint to prevent water from seeping in and rotting the siding.
 Because of the complicated ways wood siding has to be maintained, it’s always best to contact your local roofing contractor to get the job done for you.

 Stucco siding is made of cement, sand, lime and water and is one of the toughest types of siding, as it can last as long as 50 to 80 years, provided the right amount of maintenance is given.
 The type of maintenance is usually dependent on the elements.
 One way to maintain stucco is by giving it a simple cleaning and wiping down.
 However, for cracks and other damage, a stucco patch may be required.

 The beauty of metal siding is that it’s not as maintenance-heavy as most others are; metal reject insects, will not rot and is resistant to fire.
 However, your type of metal siding might not be immune to rust so if you see signs of this, it’s best to use sealant.
 For heavier damage, it’s advisable to get professional help.

 Polk Contracting, Inc. is one of the leading insurance restoration contractors in the area.
 To learn more about our products and services, call us at (410) 660-2922 or fill out our contact form for a free estimate.
-We serve Abingdon and Bel Air, MD, and other nearby areas.
+We serve clients in Harford County and surrounding areas.